Da Lat Vietnam - what to see and do in 2 or 3 days?

 Visit Da Lat in 2 days

-Wherever you come in Vietnam, you will immediately appreciate the pleasant climate of Da Lat.
-It had a reason that under the leadership of Governor General of Indochina Paul Doumer, the Da Lat health resort was created in the early 20th century.
+Wherever you have bee in Vietnam, you will immediately appreciate the pleasant climate of Da Lat.
+It is no surprise that under the leadership of Governor General of Indochina Paul Doumer, the Da Lat health resort was created in the early 20th century.
 Just like the French colonists, you will appreciate the freshness and the enchanting natural setting.
-Start your trip in Da Lat by exploring on foot, by bike or by car, its exceptional colonial architectural heritage.
+Start your trip in Da Lat by exploring on foot, bike or by car, its exceptional colonial architectural heritage.
 Da Lat is one of the cities of Vietnam that has preserved most of its colonial heritage.
 While strolling through the city, you can admire old colonial villas that take the architectural styles of Normandy or the Basque Country in particular.
 The Da Lat station, a miniature replica of the Deauville station, is a perfect example.
 Other colonial architectural treasures are to be discovered such as the Pasteur Institute, the school Couvent des Oiseaux, the former French Yersin High School, the cathedral or the villa of Emperor Bao Dai.

-In the late afternoon, it is pleasant to walk along the lake downtown where the people of Da Lat like to come to relax after their day's work.
-Take the opportunity to drink a cup of coffee or tea, the region is the largest producer of both coffee and tea in Vietnam.
+In the late afternoon, it is pleasant to walk along the lake downtown where the people of Da Lat like to come to relax after their hard day's work.
+Take the opportunity to drink a cup of coffee or tea in the region that is the largest producer of both coffee and tea in all of Vietnam.